George Barron Goodman

 Who Disappeared George Goodman?

 I wondered if he did in fact leave on the St. George after all.
 Although he is not listed, there is a G. Smith.
-But this seems to be George Smith who also returned on the St. George after buying a horse from England.
+But this seems to be George Smith who later returned on the St. George after buying a horse from England.

 A “Mr. and Mrs. Goodman and family” were listed aboard the ship Stebonheath when she sailed from Port Phillip bound for England on 12 February 1851.
 Stebonheath arrived off Plymouth on 5 July and landed passengers including “Mr. and Mrs. Goodman and three children.”
 Could this have been part of a false document trail, facilitated by Sarah Goodman’s next husband from the Customs department at a time when Port Phillip district was still part of New South Wales?
 The Goodmans are known to have had two daughters – was a third born on the voyage?
 This was an intriguing theory until learning Goodman was already in London for the 1851 census in March.
 Then this theory became too great a stretch.
-And there seems to be another Goodman family that could match the Stebonheath one.
+There seems to be another Goodman family that could match the Stebonheath one.

 The most likely explanation for the facts is that George left Sydney alone, without his wife and two children.